The Mode in Statistics – Calculations with Examples

 This is the value that repeatedly appears in a given set.
 In other words, it is the value with the highest frequency in a particular set of data.
 This is one of the measures of central tendency.

-Another measure you can use is the mean.
+Another measure you can use is the arithmetic mean.
 This is the average of a dataset, and it is calculated by finding the sum of all the numbers in the set.
 You then need to divide this figure by the sample size (n).

 The third measure is the median.
 This refers to the middle number in the set.